 Prof. Dawson’s professional roles include representing Ireland on various international bodies, including the OECD and ISO working groups on standards for Nanotechnology.
 He has been an advisor on nanoscience matters in the EU New Risk Committee of the European Commission, as well as the Advisory Group of the European Medicines Agency.

 Show/hide contentOpenClose All

 Betul joined CBNI in 2017 as the Project Outreach Coordinator.
-She designs and executes stakeholder engagement and communication activities for the Centre's international projects including the Celtic Advanced Life Science Innovation Network (CALIN), FutureNanoNeeds, PathChooser and NanoClassifier as well as general public outreach and education activities.
+She designs and executes stakeholder engagement and communication activities for the Centre's international projects including the Celtic Advanced Life Science Innovation Network (CALIN).

 Betul holds a PhD degree in Molecular Biology from the University of Vienna and an MSc degree in Science Communication from Dublin City University.

 James joined the CBNI management team in August 2016.
 During this time, he has been involved in the pre & post award coordination of FP7, H2020, INTERREG, SFI, IRC & other funding mechanisms.